Defense wraps up in trial of SC man who killed his 5 children

 "He was not able to organize his thoughts.
 He had manic symptoms.
 There's a psychotic component and a manic component to Tim," said Dorney, the last of the defense's 26 witnesses.
 "He’s a very religious man who’s mentally ill."

 Her conclusions differ from the court-appointed psychiatrist's.
-Dr. Richard Frierson, who wasn't paid by either side, testified Thursday that Jones was faking schizophrenia "so he could live with what he did."
+Dr. Richard Frierson, who wasn't paid by either side, and who testified Thursday that Jones was faking schizophrenia "so he could live with what he did."

 Frierson said Jones had substance-induced psychotic disorder when he killed his children, due to the synthetic marijuana he was smoking in increasing frequency that summer, along with depression.